wanghaisheng/auto-submit-site-domain/task.md

 # GitHub Action to Submit "site:{url}" to Google Search

 This GitHub Action automatically submits your site URLs to Google Search using a cron python job.

-add   google search console support
+It supports both the "site:" operator method through browser automation and direct submission via the Google Search Console API.